hashicorp/terraform-provider-azurerm/website/docs/r/servicebus_subscription.html.markdown

     [TimeSpan](#timespan-format) format.

-* `default_message_ttl` - (Optional) The TTL of messages sent to this Subscription if no TTL value is set on the message itself.
-Provided in the ISO8601 [TimeSpan](#timespan-format) format.
+* `default_message_ttl` - (Optional) The TTL of messages sent to this Subscription in ISO8601 format, if no TTL value is set on the message itself. format.

 * `lock_duration` - (Optional) The lock duration for the subscription, maximum